20tab/talos/{{cookiecutter.project_dirname}}/README.md

 Core stage will create Kubernetes Cluster{% if cookiecutter.media_storage == "s3-digitalocean" %}, S3 Spaces{% endif %} and Databases Cluster.
 Networking stage will create Ingress, Certificate and Monitoring if enabled.
-Environment stage will create the other resourse for each of it.
+Environment stage will create the other resource for each of it.

 Value  | Description
 ------------- | -------------
 `core` | Core stage will create Kubernetes Cluster{% if cookiecutter.media_storage == "s3-digitalocean" %}, S3 Spaces{% endif %} and Databases Cluster
 `networking` | Networking stage will create Ingress, Certificate and Monitoring if enabled.
-`environment`  | Environment stage will create the other resourse for each of it.
+`environment`  | Environment stage will create the other resource for each of it.

 `ENABLED_STAGE` = `core, networking, environment`